masinger/Gossip4Net/README.md

     });
 ```

-*Creating a builder using builder helper method*
+*Creating a builder using a builder helper method*
 ```csharp
 IHttpGossipBuilder<MyApi> builder = HttpGossipBuilder<MyApi>.NewDefaultBuilder(
     new JsonSerializerOptions